-basis for uncapped marks or undertake the necessary reassessment the following year without attendance with the module aggregate mark capped at 40.
-[NB where failure has occurred on a period of study abroad, resits / reassessment and / or a repeat year / term may not be available.]
+on a period of study abroad, resits / reassessment and / or a repeat Year / term may not be available.]

-- c) where a student has no substantiated extenuating circumstances, they must withdraw from the University in either of the following situations: - where the Year mark is below 20; - where a student was absent from all examinations which were due to be sat in the most recent examination period; - where a student cannot complete their studies within the maximum period. - d) if 240 credits (including a minimum of 120 at level 5 or above) have been attempted and 225 have been passed, the student will be considered for the award of a Diploma of Higher Education. - 4.2.5 When the Board meets after re-sits/resubmissions are completed, the Board will consider the following options (Boards cannot offer more than three opportunities to undertake the assessment for a module, and no more than one opportunity to take exams without attendance).
-Where appropriate the Board will offer more than one option to the student6: - a) to repeat the Year of study full-time for uncapped module marks - b) to repeat the Year of study part-time for uncapped module marks.
-[NB this option is not available where students have failed credits during a period abroad.]
+- c) where a student has no substantiated extenuating circumstances, they must withdraw from the University in either of the following situations: - where the Year mark is below 20; - where a student was absent from all examinations which were due to be sat in the most recent examination period;

+- where a student cannot complete their studies within the maximum period.

+- d) if 240 credits (including a minimum of 120 at level 5 or above) have been attempted and 225 have been passed, the student will be considered for the award of a Diploma of Higher Education. - 4.6.4 When the Board meets after re-sits/resubmissions are completed, the Board will consider the following options (Boards cannot offer more than three opportunities to undertake the assessment for a module, and no more than one opportunity to take exams without attendance).
+Where appropriate the Board will offer more than one option to the student6: - a) to repeat the Year of study full-time for uncapped module marks b) where the student has failed a maximum of 60 credits, to repeat the Year of study part-time for uncapped module marks.7 [NB this option is not available where students have failed credits during a period abroad.]

 c) to undertake the necessary reassessment at the next available opportunity where the module aggregate mark recorded will be capped at 40.
 This option cannot be offered where a student has already resat the exams without attendance.
-[NB where failure has occurred on a period of study abroad, resits / reassessment and / or a repeat year / term may not be available.]
+[NB where failure has occurred on a period of study abroad, resits / reassessment and / or a repeat Year / term may not be available.]

-- d) where a student has no substantiated extenuating circumstances, they must withdraw from the University in either of the following situations: - where the year mark is below 20; - where a student has undertaken none of the required reassessment;
+- d) where a student has no substantiated extenuating circumstances, they must withdraw from the University in either of the following situations: - where the Year mark is below 20; - where a student has undertaken none of the required reassessment; - where a student cannot complete their studies within the maximum period.